16 Jul Has COVID-19 Affected Rheumatoid Arthritis Treatment

 All this has made medical institutes rethink on their priorities while treating Rheumatoid Arthritis patients.
-Firstly, because RA (Rheumatoid Arthritis) causes dysregulation in the immune system which can cause impairments in COVID-19 Care also.
+Firstly, RA (Rheumatoid Arthritis) causes dysregulation in the immune system which can cause impairments in COVID-19 Care also.

-Here in this blog, we will discuss the safety precautions for the RA patients during this pandemic scenario.
+Here in this blog, we will discuss the safety precautions for RA patients during this pandemic scenario.

 What All COVID-19 Care Precautions Can Be Taken for the RA Patients?

 According to the Global Rheumatology Alliance Global Registry, in August 2020, around Covid-19 has 694 RA patients.
 Another study also revealed that Rheumatic patients are more at risk of developing severe symptoms of Coronavirus.

 So, what to do next?
 The common challenge that lies ahead for RA patients is to manage and maintain healthy practices during the pandemic.
 It means that apart from getting treatment for Rheumatoid Arthritis, it is equally important to focus on health goals which are: